-Early Chinese influence
+Early Chinese Influence

-According to ancient myths, Shen Nung likely wrote “Pen Ts’ao Ching” or “The Classic Herbal” around 2700 BC.
+According to ancient myths, Shen Nung likely wrote Pen Ts’ao Ching (The Classic Herbal) around 2700 BC.
 The early publication mentioned more than a hundred medicinal plants including the spice cassia, which is similar to cinnamon (called “kwei”).
-A later, more comprehensive Chinese herbal, “Pen Ts’ao Kang Mu” was published in 1596 by Li Shih Chen.
-Other historical evidence suggested that cassia was an important spice in south China when the province "Kweilin," meaning "Cassia Forest," was founded around 216 BC.
+A later, more comprehensive Chinese herbal, Pen Ts’ao Kang Mu was published in 1596 BC by Li Shih Chen.
+Other historical evidence suggested that cassia was an important spice in South China when the province Kweilin, meaning "Cassia Forest", was founded around 216 BC.

 Early on, nutmeg and cloves from Moluccas were brought to China.
 Anecdotal evidence suggests that Chinese courtiers in the 3rd century BC carried cloves in their mouths so their breath was sweet when addressing the emperor.
-During the 5th century, ginger plants were grown in pots and carried on long sea voyages between China and Southeast Asia to provide fresh food and to prevent scurvy.
+During the 5th century AD, ginger plants were grown in pots and carried on long sea voyages between China and Southeast Asia to provide fresh food and to prevent scurvy.

 Ancient cuneiform records noted spice and herb use in Mesopotamia in the fertile Tigris and Euphrates valleys, where many aromatic plants were known.
-Sumerian clay tablets of medical literature dating from the 3rd millennium BC mention various odoriferous plants, including thyme (5-7) A scroll of cuneiform writing, established by King Ashurbanipal of Assyria (668-633 BC), records a long list of aromatic plants, such as thyme, sesame, cardamom, turmeric, saffron, poppy, garlic, cumin, anise, coriander, silphium, dill, and myrrh.
-The Ancient Assyrians also used sesame as a vegetable oil.
+Sumerian clay tablets of medical literature dating from the 3rd millennium BC mention various odoriferous plants, including thyme.
+A scroll of cuneiform writing, established by King Ashurbanipal of Assyria (668-633 BC), records a long list of aromatic plants, such as thyme, sesame, cardamom, turmeric, saffron, poppy, garlic, cumin, anise, coriander, silphium, dill, and myrrh.
+The ancient Assyrians also used sesame as a vegetable oil.

 Onions, garlic, and shallots became popular condiments in Persia by the 6th century BC.
 Records from King Cyrus (559-529 BC) noted a wholesale purchase of 395,000 bunches of garlic.
 Persians also produced essential oils from roses, lilies, coriander, and saffron.

-Medical writings of Charaka (1st century) and Susruta II (2nd century) referenced spices and herbs.
-Susruta II also used spices and herbs such as cinnamon, cardamom, ginger, turmeric, and pepper for healing purposes.
+Medical writings of Charaka (1st century) and Sushruta II (2nd century) referenced spices and herbs.
+Sushruta II also used spices and herbs such as cinnamon, cardamom, ginger, turmeric, and pepper for healing purposes.
 Spices such as cardamom, ginger, black pepper, cumin, and mustard seed were included in ancient herbal medicines for different types of health benefits.
 In Ayurvedic medicine, spices such as cloves and cardamom were wrapped in betel-nut leaves and chewed after meals to increase the flow of saliva and aid digestion.

-Greece and Rome (331 BC to 641)
+Ancient Greece and Rome

 Spices and herbs played an important role in ancient Greek medical science.
 Hippocrates (460-377 BC), wrote about spices and herbs, including saffron, cinnamon, thyme, coriander, mint, and marjoram.
 He noted that great care should be given to the preparation of herbs for medical use.
-Of the 400 herbal remedies utilized by Hippocrates, at least half are in use today (3).
+Of the 400 herbal remedies utilized by Hippocrates, at least half are in use today.
 Roughly 500 years later, Theophrastus (372-287 BC), sometimes called the "Father of Botany," wrote 2 books that summarized the knowledge of over 600 spices and herbs.